argoproj-labs/hera/hep/proposals/0001-decorators.md

 # Motivation
 [motivation]: #motivation

-The current context manager based syntax is good (especially for bridging the gap from Python to Argo's YAML) but it doesn't map well to non-script template types that contain inputs/outputs like DAGs and Steps.
+The current context manager based syntax is good (especially for bridging the gap from Python to Argo's YAML) but it doesn't map well to non-script template types like DAGs and Steps that can also have inputs and outputs.
 It is also difficult for users to pass Parameters and Artifacts between Tasks and Steps.

 With the `@script` decorator, we made Hera feel extremely Pythonic and it has the added benefit of being runnable locally.
 We wish to extend this syntax to other template types, namely DAGs, Steps and Containers, (and eventually other template types) which will allow for better readability and local testing.
 In this HEP, we also show how we will be able to generate stubs for WorkflowTemplates and improvements for referencing TemplateRefs under the new decorator syntax.